jacobvinzent/qlik_m2m_impersonation/README.md

 1. An Oauth-client in your Qlik cloud tenant
 2. A new space with access to everyone in the tenant
 3. Upload a test app and publish it to the new space
-4. A Node js Express web app using the values returned from 1-3 with sample HTML showing how to integrate objects in diferent ways
+4. A Node js Express web app using the values returned from 1-3 with sample HTML showing how to integrate objects in different ways

 ## Requirements